The books of Jim should have been a dire warning... but to whom?

 So, he was an explorer and scientist.
 At first he was fascinated at the powers he garnered.
 I guess who wouldn't be?

 I read far into the evening pausing only to eat twice.
 Shayna attended me both times.
 The Great Battle with the Chickasee was described in detail.
 Only five warriors lost their lives while the other tribe was decimated mostly by lightning bolts from Jim's fingertips.
 He described the overwhelming pleasure of it all.
 The hulk-like strength combined with that....
 My mind pushed back to that feeling.
 My fist clenched at the thought.
 Yes.
 I licked my lips and the salty taste of sweat greeted my tongue.
 I must admit.
 The powers are… intoxicating… even to me.
+It occurs to me that only two people in history have known that feeling.

 I re-read the last few journal entries: